brejdol/networkundertaker/_posts/2023-04-17-Shortest-Path-Bridging-part-8.md

 BVLANs:     5
 ```
-Here, we can see the number of BVLANs, the ECT-algorithm used, if the BVLAN is used, and have any services mapped to it.
+The command "show spb isis bvlans" shows us the number of BVLANs, the ECT-algorithm used, if the BVLAN is used, and have any services mapped to it.
 BVLAN 4000 have no services mapped, since it is used for the IS-IS control plane messaging.
 The other BVLANs have quite a few services mapped, and all are using SG-mode multicast replication.
 The root bridge is only visible for the BVLANs that use (*,G)tandem replication.

 ```
 BRANCH-USR-Core:: show spb isis unicast-table